C-ManSharp/Game-Architecture-Project/README.md

 - The Open closed principle has been violated with regards to the Level Manager.
 If a developer were to create a new type of game object that had to trigger an event that the Level Manager had to respond to.
 Then the handleEvent(Event& event) function would need to change.
 - Object Pooling could have been used with regards to instantiating new asteroids, enemy ships, and bullets.
 - Some of the components such as the AstroidPhysicsComponent clear pointers to other components inside the update method.
 Destroying references to other objects could have been handled better.
-- The word asteroid is spelled incorrectly throughout the project.

 This project was compiled using Visual Studio 2022 Community Edition.